Enter Decimal Here

 Adding 1 we get = 11110111 which is a complement of 2 and represented by (-9).

-Why Don’t All Fractions can be Countable expressed in binaries
+Why Don’t All Fractions can be Countable and expressed in Binary?

 Well, in order for a number to be finitely represented, the denominator should have a fraction of the power of the system base.
 For example, for the base-10 scheme, the denominator should have a power of 10, which is why we can finally have a decimal value of 0.625: